Saks Off 5th

 Saks OFF 5TH, formerly Saks Fifth Avenue Off 5th, is an American off-price department store chain founded in 1990, and a sister brand to the luxury department store chain Saks Fifth Avenue.
-Both chains were owned by holding company Saks, Inc. until its acquisition by the Canadian-founded Hudson's Bay Company in 2013.
+Both chains were owned by holding company Saks, Inc., acquired by the Canadian Hudson's Bay Company in 2013, and spun-off into Saks Global in 2024.
 Saks Off 5th grew throughout the United States before expanding into Canada in 2016.
 It competes with off-price department stores including Burlington, Macy's Backstage, Nordstrom Rack, Ross Dress for Less, and the TJX Companies.